+Location: Student Union

+Hours: Mon-Thurs 7:30am - 5:00pm &

+Friday 7:30am - 4:30pm

-The University's Retail Bookstore is located in the Student Union.
-Hours of operation for the Fall and Spring Semesters are: Monday-Thursday, 7:30 a.m.-5:00 p.m. and Friday, 7:30 a.m. - 4:30 p.m. with extended hours during the first two weeks of the semester.
-Summer Session hours are Monday-Friday, 8:00 a.m.- 4:00 p.m.
-Students can shop the Bookstore for Southeastern clothing and merchandise, magazines, gift items, books and snacks.
+(extended hours during the 1st 2 weeks of each semester)

+Purpose: Students can shop the Bookstore for Southeastern clothing and merchandise, magazines, gift items, books and snacks.
 During finals, the Bookstore may pay up to 50 percent of the purchase price for books that are needed for the next semester.
 Students are encouraged to sell back their books to take advantage of this offer.

-For more information, please visit us at www.selu.edu/AuxServices.
+For more information, please visit our website.